krizdingus/krizdingus.com/PHILOSOPHY.md

 ### MagSafe Zyn Container

 A puck-shaped case that magnetically attaches to your laptop.
 Because nothing says "I take my nicotine seriously" like affixing it to your iPhone like a military module.
-The Zyn pod ejects with a satisfying pop, which, let's be honest, is half the point.
+The Zyn container opens with a satisfying pop, which, let's be honest, is half the point.

 ### Game Boy ROM Database Bot